 Students who are required to pay for meals are expected to provide payment in a timely manner.
 The board recognizes, however, that students occasionally may forget or lose their meal money.
 In the event that a student is unable to pay for a meal on a particular day, the student may charge a reimbursable meal.
 A student carrying a negative balance of \$7.00 in a meal account will not be permitted to accrue additional charges until the negative balance drops below \$2.25.
 The student will be served a reimbursable meal while the child nutrition director and principal work to collect unpaid meal charges.
-Instead the student will be served a designated alternate meal provided at no cost to the student.
-Appropriate modifications to the alternative meal will be made when required by the student's documented special dietary needs.
-The board therefore directs the superintendent to develop a procedure to manage situations in which students are unable to pay for a meal on a particular day.
 To safeguard the dignity and confidentiality of students in the serving line, reasonable efforts must be used whenever possible to avoid calling attention to a student's inability to pay.